prabhatu012345/Install-Docker-Engine-on-Debian/README.md

 ###  To install the latest version, run:

-   sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
+   $sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

 ### Verify that the installation is successful by running the hello-world image:

-   sudo docker run hello-world
+   $sudo docker run hello-world

 ## Install from a package